skonfig/extra/type/__matrix_synapse/man.rst

 rc-login-burst
   Login rate-limiting (burst).
 Defaults to 3.

-branding-auth-header-logo-url
-  A logo that is shown in the header during authentication flows.

-branding-auth-footer-links
-  A list of links to show in the authentication page footer: `[{"text": "Link text", "url": "https://link.target"}, {"text": "Other link", ...}]`

 registration-allows-email-pattern
     Only allow email addresses matching specified filter.
 Can be specified multiple times.
 A pattern must look like `.*@vector\.im`.